Hives/makers-notes/week-3/takeaway-challenge-reflection.md

 I think this piece of work demonstrates that I understand and can apply various OOP good practices:

 - SRP: my classes have well-defined responsibilities, and my methods are well-named and focussed.
-In our code review Tomé said he found my code very easy to read for this readon.
+In our code review Tomé said he found my code very easy to read for this reason.
 - Open/closed: I tried to make my code open for extension, closed for modification.
 For instance the `Menu` class does have a default menu hard-coded in, but can be initialised with a different menu.
 This makes it more easily extensible, and also easier to test as menu test data can be injected.